3poundsYukon Gold potatoesthinly sliced into 1/8-inch rounds (skins optional)

 Preheat the Oven: Preheat oven to 375°F. Grease or butter a 9 x 13-inch baking dish and set aside.

-Prepare the Cheese Sauce: In a large pot, melt butter over medium heat.
-Whisk in flour and cook for 1–2 minutes, stirring constantly, to eliminate the raw flour taste.
-Slowly pour in the milk and cream while whisking to prevent lumps.
-Add salt, pepper, garlic powder, and onion powder.
+Prepare the Cheese Sauce: In a large pot, melt 4 tablespoons unsalted butter over medium heat.
+Whisk in 1/4 cup all-purpose flour and cook for 1–2 minutes, stirring constantly, to eliminate the raw flour taste.
+Slowly pour in 2 cups whole milk and 1 cup heavy cream while whisking to prevent lumps.
+Add 1 ½ teaspoons kosher salt, 1/2 teaspoon fresh ground black pepper, 1/2 teaspoon garlic powder, and 1/2 teaspoon onion powder.
 Bring to a gentle simmer and whisk until smooth and thickened, about 3–5 minutes.

-Add Cheese to the Sauce: Remove from heat and stir in 2 cups (8 ounces) of the shredded cheddar cheese until melted and smooth.
+Add Cheese to the Sauce: Remove from heat and stir in 8 ounces sharp cheddar cheese until melted and smooth.
 Taste and adjust seasoning if needed.

-Combine Potatoes and Sauce: Add sliced potatoes directly into the cheese sauce.
+Combine Potatoes and Sauce: Add 3 pounds Yukon Gold potatoes directly into the cheese sauce.
 Stir until all slices are well coated.

 Assemble the Dish: Pour the potato mixture into the prepared baking dish, spreading evenly.
-Sprinkle the remaining 1 cup (4 ounces) of cheddar cheese over the top.
+Sprinkle 4 ounces sharp cheddar cheese over the top.
 Cover tightly with foil.

 Bake Covered: Bake for 60 minutes, until the potatoes begin to soften.